TERREMEMBER/znbase/docs/content/v2.2/yedis/_index.md

 ---
 title: YEDIS
 linkTitle: YEDIS
-headerTitle: Yugabyte Dictionary Service (YEDIS)
+headerTitle: ZNbase Dictionary Service (YEDIS)
-description: The YEDIS API allows YugabyteDB to function as a clustered, auto-sharded, globally distributed and persistent key-value database that is compatible with the Redis commands library.
+description: The YEDIS API allows ZNbaseDB to function as a clustered, auto-sharded, globally distributed and persistent key-value database that is compatible with the Redis commands library.
 headcontent:
 image: /images/section_icons/api/yedis.png
 type: page